Study a Master in Zambia (Business), Lusaka

 sunflower, sweet potato and wheat

-- Zambia is one of the most urbanised countries in Sub-Saharan Africa
+- Zambia is one of the most urbanized countries in Sub-Saharan Africa

 Monique Katebe Musonda (Zambian businesswoman)